Dynamically Generate Tabset Panels in Quarto HTML Documents

 NULL or a vector consisting of natural numbers and missing values.
 The length is equal to the number of columns specified in tabset_vars.
 This controls whether it is partially (or entirely) displayed as normal header instead of tabset.

-If tabset_vars or output_vars have "factor", "Date" and "POSIXt" columns, they are converted internally to character.
+• If tabset_vars or output_vars have "factor", "Date" and "POSIXt" columns, they are converted internally to character.
 This is to prevent it being displayed as numeric when cat() is executed.
-If sort = TRUE, sorting is performed before conversion to string.
+Sorting by tabset_vars is performed before conversion to string.

 Value